 Blog Post #5: Explore the professional literature and the resources included in the Teaching and Learning module and write a post related to how libraries and information centers create learning and programming opportunities for your chosen community.
 What innovative services are in place to support your community’s curiosity?
 Or suggest some ideas for learning programming based on gaps you discover in services to your group.

 Blog Post #6: From your exploration of the literature and the resources included in the Global Information Communities Module, craft a blog post related to the issues your information community may face on an international scale.
 Consider, for example, how similar info communities to yours seek and create information in the context of their culture.
 Try to discover whether your international counterparts bring social, gender, environmental and economic justice to light.
 See if you can share your discoveries and observations in hopes that your experience can prepare and even educate fellow information professionals.

 Blog Post #7: Create a media-based artifact (infographic, video, slideshow, audio presentation, etc) from your research and explorations of your community’s use of emerging technologies.
 How do they use technology to advance the community or share information?
 Flex your creativity with an artifact that conveys what you learned about your community’s use of technology.
 Share the artifact on your blog.

 Blog Post #8: Personal reflection on information communities.
 What are you taking away from your explorations and research?
 What will inform your practice as an information professional?
 (Part of participation grade)

 Because we use feeds and readers for this section of 200, individual post URL submissions are not required.
-At the end of the semester, you will submit your blog URL to Canvas for grading.
+Twice during the semester, you will submit your blog URL to Canvas for grading.
 Blogging is a cumulative grade.